Share or Pin for Later

 The exact items you pack will, of course, vary based on where you’re going and if the weather is warm or cold.
 If the weather’s warm you have the advantage of being able to pack clothes that take up almost no room at all compared to clothes for colder situations.
 On the other hand, warm weather likely means more perspiration.
 That might mean you’ll need to either wash things out more or pack more items because you’ll only want to wear a t-shirt one time before it needs to be washed.

-And don’t forget to grab your 2 FREE packing lists, one for warm weather and one for cold weather, so you can pack light and pack right!
+And don’t forget to grab your 2 FREE packing lists to help you pack light and pack right, one for warm weather and one for cold weather, so you can pack light and pack right!
 Just click here to get access to the lists!

 Want some ideas of fun and free things to do at great destinations?